This page will continue to be updated as new information becomes available.

 We are committed to providing a safe and secure environment for students in the residence halls.
 The Residential Life Health and Safety webpage has details on the services described below, as well as additional tips for staying safe on campus.

-There are Security Monitor Programs in place at Units 1, 2, and 3, Stern Hall, and Martinez Commons.
+The Security Monitor Program is in place at Units 1, 2, and 3 and Martinez Commons.
 Security Monitors are student staff who have been hired to work in the residence halls.
-Their main responsibilities include signing in guests and monitoring the safety of the buildings.
-UCPD Programs & Services the University of California Police Department offers a variety of campus programs and safety services.
+Their main responsibilities include assisting with the safety of the buildings at night and being a resource to residents.
+Clark Kerr and Foothill (including Stern) are monitored by the UCPD CSO program and have stations at both locations.

-BearWALK (Night Escort Service) is available to students by calling 642.WALK.
-Uniformed, radio-equipped and trained student employees of UCPD, Community Service Officers (CSOs), provide a walking escort to nearby residences, public transportation or parking facilities.
+BearWALK (Night Safety Escort Service) is available to students by calling 642.WALK or visiting BearWalk.berkeley.edu.
+BearWALK provides student Community Service Officers (CSOs) in CSO uniforms, fully trained and equipped with radios, who are available to provide a walking escort to nearby residences, public transportation or parking facilities.
+For hours of operation, visit: https://nightsafety.berkeley.edu/.

 The Night Walking Routes on the central campus have been identified as the most frequented and well-lighted paths to use at night.
 Students and staff are strongly encouraged to use them and to walk with friends at night.
 A map showing these routes will be provided at check-in.

 The Cal 1 Card is your campus identification card, used for your meal plan, your library card, your debit card, and many other campus resources.
 The Cal 1 Card can also be used at off-campus resources as well.
-If you haven't already gotten your Cal 1 Card, you will need to get it after checking into your unit.
+To get your Cal 1 Card, bring a valid (i.e. not expired) government-issued photo ID (e.g., State ID, Driver's License, or passport) on your move-in day.
 For more information about your Cal 1 Card, please visit cal1card.berkeley.edu or email firstname.lastname@example.org.
-The Cal 1 Card Office is located at 180 Cesar Chavez Center, Lower Sproul Plaza.
-Hours of operations are 9 a.m. to 5 p.m., Monday through Friday.

 Each year many students lose valuable class time because of preventable illness.
 Before you come to Berkeley, there are a number of ways you can plan ahead to avoid or minimize illness.
 Hepatitis B vaccination is required as a condition of enrollment.
 The California State Legislature has mandated that first-time enrollees at the University of California who are under 19 years of age on August 26, 2015, provide proof of immunization against Hepatitis B as a condition of enrollment.
 The vaccine is a series of three doses.
 To assure compliance and protect your enrollment status, see "Hepatitis B" at uhs.berkeley.edu/students/immunization/hepatitisb.shtml and mail the form to the address indicated by the deadline listed online.